oxipay/posdocs/docs/api/process_sales_adjustment.md

-This endpoint will be used to process a Sales Adjustment at the point-of-sale. see <a href="/process/sales_adjustment/">sales adjustment process</a> for more information.
+This endpoint is used to process a Sales Adjustment at the point-of-sale.
+See <a href="/process/sales_adjustment/">sales adjustment process</a> for more information.

 **Method:** *ProcessSalesAdjustment*